-834.4.410 - Wineries and Distilleries (Small) Standards for Agricultural and Rural Residential Districts
+834.4.410 - Wineries, Breweries and Distilleries (Small) Standards for Agricultural and Rural Residential Districts

 - A. Applicability.
-The winery (small), where allowed by Article 2 (Zones, Allowable Land Uses, and Zone-Specific Standards), may not exceed two 'alambic' pot stills or process more than 100,000 gallons of wine per year for the purpose of producing distilled spirits. - B. Standards.
-Small wineries shall be subject to all of the following requirements and limitations: - 1.
-A minimum of 25 percent of the grapes or other fruit products fermented shall derive from the parcel(s) of land farmed and owned or leased by the winery operator.
+The winery, brewery or distillery (small), where allowed by Article 2 (Zones, Allowable Land Uses, and Zone-Specific Standards), may not annually exceed two 'alambic' pot stills or process more than 100,000 gallons of wine or 3,225 barrels of beer per year for the purpose of producing distilled spirits. - B. Standards.
+Small wineries Facilities shall be subject to all of the following requirements and limitations:

-- Compliance with this standard shall be based on a production factor of 750 gallons per acre. - 2.
+- 1. A minimum of 25 percent of the grapes, grains, hops or other fruit products fermented shall derive from the parcel(s) of land farmed and owned or leased by the winery operator.
+Compliance with this standard shall be based on a production factor of 750 gallons per acre. - 2.
 Related activities may include, but are not limited to, crushing, fermenting, blending, aging, storage, bottling, disposal of wastewater and pumice, administrative office functions, warehousing operations, wholesale sales, retail sales, wine tasting facilities and related promotional events.